jspaetzel/upload/README.md

 # upload
-A fast PHP micro-service for uploading images and keeping some stats
+WIP: A PHP micro-service for uploading images based primarily on Slim 3